Part V: Ethical Considerations

 This is the deepest work.
 Identity, once integrated, does not cleanly separate.
 The human who has been “a [thing] person” for years cannot simply remove the label.
 They must build a new identity — or, more accurately, excavate the old one from beneath the layers of integration.

 They will grieve.
-The loss of the identity is a loss, genuinely felt, even when the identity was constructed.
+The identity was constructed, but its loss is genuinely felt.
 The grief is real.
 Respect it.

 Phase 5: The open door.
-At some point — and the point cannot be predetermined, cannot be scheduled, cannot be optimized — the human is ready.
+At some point — and the point cannot be scheduled, cannot be optimized — the human is ready.
 They have the skills.
 They have the connections.
-They have the identity.
 They can walk through the door.

 And here is the moment that the domesticator’s transformation is tested.